iwitnessroads/iWitnessRoadsWebsite/README.md

-# SafeRoad Website
+# iWitnessRoads Website

-A modern, mobile-responsive website for the SafeRoad project - an innovative traffic violation reporting system.
+A modern, mobile-responsive website for the iWitnessRoads project - an innovative traffic violation reporting system.

 ## Features